Momentum-Team-13/questionbox-team-back-end-plantspace/README.md

 pipenv shell
 ```

-Install the dependencies:
+Install dependencies:
 ```bash
 pipenv install
 ```

 ### Create a local PostgreSQL database
 This project uses [PostgreSQL 14.4](https://www.postgresql.org/).

+Install PostgreSQL:
 ```bash
 brew install postgresql
 ```

-Run PostgreSQL:
+Start PostgreSQL:
 ```bash
 brew services start postgresql
 ```

-Create a local instance of a database.
-It is generally considered good practice to use the same name for username and database name.
+When creating a local database, it is generally considered good practice to use the same name for username and database name.

 Create a user:
 ```bash